zhangw/ios-command-line-tool-xcodeproj/README.md

 called "Command Line Tool" for macOS, but that template is not available for iOS.
 Nonetheless, Xcode can be persuaded to build standalone Mach-O executables for iOS as well.

-This technique has been tested with Xcode 9.3 and iOS 11.1.2.
+This technique has been tested with Xcode 14.1 and iOS 12.0 (just copy the built binary into my jailbroken device and run it).

 ## License